mikkohei13/Loxpyt/readme.md

   - Rule of thumb: 10-50 ms / window is usually good
   - My tests: c.
 15 ms / window seems clearest
   - For NFTT "A power 2 is most efficient"
+- Are upserts needed or allowed?
+  - Needed: debugging
+  - Not allowed: when segments have already been annotated, since this could break the AI training process (Todo: Set to session annotationStarted: True ?)
+- How to handle when nocmig ends and morning begins?
+  - A: Manually by deciding when processing should stop, and providing that info as processing parameter (relative to file time).
+- How to avoid hearing issues when sound starts/stops?
+  - Option: By playing back continuously and tag with "nobirds", unless user interrupts

 # Todo